The Troubled Ace Who Failed to Find Peace

 It has been quite difficult to piece together Blenkiron’s story.
 He did a great deal in his short life, travelling extensively and the various stories in the Press contradict each other on some details – hardly surprising when he used aliases and seems to have got mixed up with card sharps and drug use during peacetime.
 Initially, press reports implied that his suspicious death was linked in some way to RAF Kenley, but those concerns seem to have evaporated as Blenkiron’s troubles were laid bare in the newspapers.

-Alfred Blenkiron (known as ‘Tony’), was born on 4th July, 1896, in Birmingham, the third son of Duncan S. Blenkiron, a commercial traveller, and Ada Phelps, a milliner, who had married in 1892, at Pontypridd, Glamorgan.
+Alfred Blenkiron (known as ‘Tony’), was born on 4th July, 1896, in Birmingham, the third son of Duncan S. Blenkiron, a commercial traveller and auctioneer, and Ada Phelps, a milliner, who had married in 1892, at Pontypridd, Glamorgan.
 The marriage wasn’t a happy one, and Ada divorced Duncan in 1903 – in her petition, Duncan’s adultery was a mere footnote to a long history of cruelty and violence.
 Ada remarried to Sutherland Fraser Harris in 1905, and he became step-father to her four boys, all of whom fought in the Great War.

 Blenkiron was keen to join the army when war broke out, and is said to have enlisted, in September 1914, as a Private in the Australian Forces, possibly the 8th Light Horse.
 Press reports from the time of Blenkiron’s death say he was discharged as unfit a few weeks later, but the New South Wales Police Gazette, December 23rd 1914, records that Blenkiron, going under the assumed name of G. Harris, had been arrested for forging a voucher for the payment of money and obtaining goods, including a rifle, under false pretences.
 He was sentenced to one month’s hard labour.